 Microsoft lost the case against the government, and the presiding judge, Thomas Penfield Jackson, ruled that the company violated multiple sections of the Sherman Antitrust Act.
 However, the trial was not a smooth one.
-The case was riddled with false and misleading statements, tampering of evidence, such as executive emails, and a plethora of courtroom distractions.
+The case was riddled with false and misleading statements, tampering with evidence, such as executive emails, and a plethora of courtroom distractions.

 Microsoft was considered one of the biggest innovators of that era, and CEO Bill Gates was widely considered a genius.
-Moreover, a large group of economists alleged that antitrust laws not only stifle innovation, but they also hurt consumers.
+Moreover, a large group of economists alleged that antitrust laws not only stifle innovation but they also hurt consumers.

 The biggest argument made by Microsoft’s defenders was that antitrust laws stifle the success of domestic firms on a global level, hence making them less competitive.
 It was because most other countries, barring the ones in the European Union, lack a high standard of national antitrust laws.